lennartabeln/PotionGamesX/README.md

 ## Release History

 * 1.0
-  * ADD: Option to change chest items
+  * ADD: Option to change chest items and effects
 * 0.9
   * ADD: Option to change database type between MySQL and SQLite
 * 0.8.5